-- You will receive clear information regarding making an application to live in a hall of residence, explaining the process involved and the closing dates for applications and all costs involved. - If your application is successful, once you are offered accommodation you will be given clear information on how to accept the offer including deadlines and a single pre-payment. - You will be given clear information regarding arrival at the University and about your Hall of Residence.
+- You will receive clear information regarding making an application to live in a hall of residence, explaining the process involved and the closing dates for applications and all costs involved. - If your application is successful, once you are offered accommodation you will be given clear information on how to accept the offer including deadlines. - You will be given clear information regarding arrival at the University and about your Hall of Residence.